FrankIzu/data-implantation/README.md

 - Class size: 2 - is for binary classification
 - Percentage of synthetic samples to create relative to the majority sample size.
 100% means you want minority and majority samples to be equal in size (for binary classification).
 For nulti-class classification, 100% means that all samples belonging to separate classes will be approximately the same size.

+#### Output
+- Your implanted dataset will be saved in datasets/NoTarget/ folder
+- if you opted to separate your testset before dataimplantation, your test set will be store in datasets/ folder

 > [!IMPORTANT]
 > The dataset must be saved in .csv format to avoid compactibility issues.
 > The data implanted file will be stored in NoTarget folder.
 NoTarget means you are not targeting any feature during the DI process